 This is Part II of a guest post from Jessica Lewis.
-Jessica is a who joined Twitter about a month ago with the intention
+Jessica is a job seeker who joined Twitter about a month ago with the intention

 of using it to help her drive her own career bus.
 She has been writing a Twitter-for-beginners series on her blog (which you should read!)

 Read Part I HERE, where Jessica addresses hesitations about joining Twitter.

 I heard that a college football coach recently said that those on Twitter are “a bunch of narcissists that want to sit and type stuff about themselves all the time.”
 Twitter sure does lend itself to facilitating narcissists, but using it doesn’t automatically make you a narcissist.
 You are going to enter Twitter as a niche user.

 Career-focused people have smartly taken Twitter and focused it for their own use.
 They tweet actual information.
 They work to be seen as unique voices on Twitter.
 That means they don’t bother with the silly, time-wasting stuff generally associated with Twitter.

 And as long as you more often than not aim your tweets at advancing your job search and show interest in others, Twitter will actually facilitate your success.
 And just as you see the value in a niche blog like this one, you’ll see the value in everyone’s niche microblog.

 Step 1 is the most difficult: You’re going to start a Twitter account from scratch.
 This seems daunting because here you are with a pathetic number of followers trying to get the attention of people with thousands and thousands of followers.
 Trust me, no one will ever view your follower count as pathetic.
 If you are focusing your tweets, people will see that you are trying to be a valuable contributor to their conversation.
 Everyone on Twitter started from scratch.
 You just happen to be doing that right now.
 No big deal.